 PSPDFKit’s new Electronic Signatures component is a feature-rich solution for signing documents that’s easy to integrate into your software stack.
-This component is available now in PSPDFKit for Web 2021.3 and PSPDFKit 10.3 for iOS, and it will be available very soon in PSPDFKit for Android and PSPDFKit for Windows.
+This component is available now in PSPDFKit for Web 2021.3, PSPDFKit 10.3 for iOS, and PSPDFKit 2.11 for Windows.
+It will be available soon in PSPDFKit for Android.

 Today’s software platforms run on a range of devices with varying hardware and capabilities, and the lines between desktop and mobile are blurred: We have desktop websites on iPads, iOS apps on Macs, desktop machines with touchscreens like the Surface Studio, and all sorts of other combinations.
 Therefore, with Electronic Signatures, we’ve provided a full range of input options across platforms.
 This allows a user to add their signature by drawing, by selecting an existing image, or by typing their name and selecting a style.

 To begin signing a document, the user taps the signature toolbar button:

 At this point, the user has the option to choose how to add their signature.
 The Draw option allows users to add their signature in their own handwriting as they would on paper.
 This feels great when using a touchscreen, especially with a stylus such as Apple Pencil.
 The user can choose between black and two shades of blue, which is useful when it’s necessary for the signature to stand out against the form itself.